andrewbreytenbach/Ecommerce-Backend/README.md

 To get started with the E-Commerce Back-End, follow these steps:

-1. Clone this repository: git clone https://github.com/andrewbreytenbach/ecommerce-backend.git
+1. Clone this repository: git clone https://github.com/andrewbreytenbach/orm-ecommerce-backend.git
 2. Change to the project directory: cd e-commerce-back-end
 3. Install dependencies: npm install
 4. Create a .env file and add your database name, MySQL username, and MySQL password in the following format: DB_NAME='ecommerce_db' DB_USER='root' DB_PW='your_password_here'
-5. Run the database schema and seed commands: npm run schema && npm run seed
+5. Run the database schema and seed commands: source db/schema.sql && npm run seed
 6. Start the server: npm start
 7. Open Insomnia Core and test the API endpoints